ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 Proposed Change Specification
 -----------------------------
-* The GHC committee would consider compatibility with ergonomic dependent types when evaluating new proposals.
+* The GHC committee would consider compatibility with `the proposed design sketch of dependent types on the GHC wiki <https://gitlab.haskell.org/ghc/ghc/-/wikis/dependent-haskell>`_ when evaluating new proposals.
 A proposal that would worsen compatibility with ergonomic dependent types would be considered to be fork-like, even if it would not be fork-like today.

   Put another way: this proposal elevates criterion 2 to an important criterion in evaluating other proposals.

-* Dependent types will add new features that will overlap with some existing ones (notably, type families, which should be subsumed by the use of ordinary functions in types).
-The committee should consider whether new features would allow for the possibility of removing existing ones (once the new feature has settled down).

 Examples
 --------